Forlorn Hope?

 During the Napoleonic Wars, in particular, the Peninsula Wars, whenever storming a breach was necessary, volunteers would be sought to carry out the action as the first wave ‘into the breach’ to take a fortress (The siege of Badajoz in Spain 1812 – for example).
 This was called the Forlorn Hope – it’s a forlorn Hope, because you weren’t expected to survive.
 Those who did survive, however, would be guaranteed promotion and even wore a patch on their uniform as a badge of honour.

 Living in this world is a little bit like living with a forlorn hope.
 We storm the breech of life hoping to win at life.
-We grow up wanting to do something amazing with our lives; we go through an education system which teaches us to reach for the sky – that we can be anything we put our minds to; we set off with grand plans, imagining that we will always be fit, capable and rich enough to do it all.
+We grow up wanting to do something amazing with our lives; we are encouraged to reach for the stars – that we can be anything we put our minds to; we set off with grand plans, imagining that we will always be fit, capable and rich enough to do it all.
 But the reality is that very few, if any, achieve all or any of these things – and if someone does, does it turn out to be everything it was cracked up to be?

-“We have eternity in our hearts – but have only one lifetime to live it.”
+“We have eternity in our hearts – but only one lifetime to live it.”

 The reality of the world we live in is that it’s broken – that it’s not all it should or could be: we suffer disappointment, frustration, discontent, toil, pain, sickness, disease, depression, distress, burnout, broken relationships, loss, sorrow, fear, uncertainty, growing old and eventually the inevitable end that comes to us all.
 If we started out in life knowing all these set backs were possible and many probable, we would want to stop the world and get off – and who could blame you!